Why Atlanta — Alchemy Pot Initiative

 Top 10

-U.S. cities for food desert severity by both population and geographic measures — USDA Economic Research Service
+U.S. cities for food desert severity — USDA Economic Research Service

 >25%

-Child food insecurity rate in South Atlanta census tracts — more than double the national average
+Child food insecurity in South Atlanta census tracts — more than double the national average

 Two Systems.
 One Initiative.